 How to Create a Menu in WordPress

-In this step by step guide, we will show you how to design the perfect navigation system.
-Then we will show you exactly how to set up menus using the intuitive WordPress menu manager – in both the classic main Dashboard and in the live Customizer.
+In this step by step guide, we will share tips on how to design a good site navigation.
+Then we will show you exactly how to set up WordPress menus using the Gutenberg site editor, the classic main Dashboard and finally via the live Customizer.

 Keep it Simple